dotnet/docs-aspire/docs/messaging/rabbitmq-client-component.md

 ## Orchestration

-In your orchestrator project, register a RabbitMQ container and consume the connection using the following methods:
+In your orchestrator project, register a RabbitMQ container and consume the connection using the following methods, such as <xref:Aspire.Hosting.RabbitMQBuilderExtensions.AddRabbitMQContainer%2A>:

 ```csharp
 // Service registration